 And on the screen of an iPhone 6:

-As you see, the layout, as well as separate elements of the website, are not adapted to be browsed on devices with a small screen.
-Hence, users will have to constantly scroll, which is inconvenient and takes a lot of time.
+Users will have to constantly scroll, which is inconvenient and takes a lot of time.
 Most probably, this will make them leave the web resource, thus affecting the bounce rate.
-As the result, the owner of the online store will lose potential profit.
+As a result, the owner of the online store will lose potential profit.

 Why is Responsive Design So Good?

-As we already mentioned, the responsive web design of an online store allows to make it more comfortable for users that browse the web on mobile devices, such as smartphones and tablets.
-Below we will tell you about several other benefits that such type of online store design brings to an e-commerce business.
+As we already mentioned, the responsive web design of an online store allows making it more comfortable for users that browse the web on mobile, such as smartphones and tablets.
+Below we will tell you about several other benefits that such online store design brings to an e-commerce business.

-According to the data provided by a set of studies, the number of online stores that were developed using a responsive layout is still less than 5%.
-So if you promptly switch to such design in the nearest future, this can give you a competitive advantage in your niche.
+According to the data provided by a set of studies, the number of online stores developed using a responsive layout is still less than 5%.
+So if you promptly switch to such a design in the nearest future, this can give you a competitive advantage in the niche.

 Better user experience

-The main disadvantage of browsing an online store that is not adapted for mobile devices is that users are forced to do additional scrolling and other unnecessary actions.
-This irritates them and nudges towards closing the page of a website.
-Responsive layout design allows to prevent such situations and helps to make the interaction with an online store on mobile devices really convenient.
+The main disadvantage of browsing an online store that is not adapted for mobile is that users are forced to do additional scrolling and other unnecessary actions.
+This irritates them and nudges them towards closing the page of a website.
+Responsive layout design prevents such situations and helps to make the interaction with an online store on mobile convenient.

-As an alternative to responsive design, you can create a mobile version of your website or develop an app.
-Yet in the first case, you practically have to launch a second online store whereas the development of the application is pretty costly: from 2000 to 5000$ or more.
+As an alternative to responsive design, you can create a mobile version or develop an app.
+Yet in the first case, you practically have to launch a second online store whereas the application development is pretty costly: from 2000 to 5000$ or more.
 The path of responsive web design is the easiest one.
-A responsive website looks different on various devices, but despite these discrepancies in display, you are dealing with the same website.
+A responsive website looks different on various devices, but you are dealing with the same website despite these discrepancies in a display.
 Hence, you don’t have to change different systems, which simplifies the maintenance and reduces the cost of technical operations.

 Better ranking in Google

 Google considers the optimization of a website for mobile users an important factor that affects its ranking in search results.
-We already know that in ranking on mobile devices, non-responsive websites will have lower positions in search results than those optimized.
+We already know that in ranking on mobile, non-responsive websites will have lower positions in search results than those optimized.

-After reading all the information in this article, you will surely come up with a question: “Do I really need responsive design or I can do with what I have for some time?”
-In fact, to make the right decision, you just have to go through a few steps.
+After reading all the information in this article, you will surely come up with a question: “Do I need responsive design, or can I do with what I have for some time?”
+To make the right decision, you have to go through a few steps.

 Step 2.
 Use Google Analytics.
-A special report in this web analytics service can tell you what devices people use to visit your website and what is the share of smartphones and tablets.
+A special report in this web analytics service can tell you what devices people use to visit websites and the share of smartphones and tablets.
 If they comprise at least 10% and you see that the number will continue to grow, it’s time to think about responsive design.

-These two steps are enough to understand whether you really need to make your website responsive.
-In some niches, the share of mobile visitors is very small and unlikely to grow, but in the majority of e-commerce spheres, mobile audience comprises 20-30% of all users, and sometimes even more.
+These two steps are enough to understand whether you need to make the website responsive.
+Of course, in some niches, the share of mobile visitors is very small and unlikely to grow, but in most e-commerce spheres, mobile audience comprises 20-30% of all users, and sometimes even more.

 The number of people who use smartphones and tablets for Internet access continues to grow.
-Hence, you’d better make the responsive design of your website your priority if you are looking for the ways to take your business to a new level, broaden the audience, and increase sales.
+Hence, you’d better prioritize the responsive design of the website if you are looking for ways to take the business to a new level, broaden the audience, and increase sales.